im-minion/Subjective-Answer-Evaluation/README.md

 (PS: I am begineer in ML and this is my first own project.
 For Any Suggestions please let me know here vaibhavminiyar@gmail.com )

+## Usage:

+As mentioned previously this project uses Firebase.

+So firstly for Firebase configurations,
+ ##### 1. Create a firebase project at https://console.firebase.google.com

+ ##### 2. Create "configurations.py" file at the root level and add the following

+config = {
+    "apiKey": "add your api key",
+    "authDomain": "add your domain>",
+    "databaseURL": "add your DB url >",
+    "projectId": "add your project id>",
+    "storageBucket": "add your storage bucket>",
+    "messagingSenderId": "add your message Id>"
+}

+##### 3. You will have to create model_answers child inside